the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

     left(120)
 ```

-We have the same code block, but now it's indented under the condition `for each_item in range(3):`.
+We have the same code block, but now it's indented under the loop `for each_item in range(3):`.
 This means
 the code block should run once for each item in the range.
-A few things to note: